asavinov/lambdo/README.md

 }
 ```

-The column definition which uses this function is defined as follows:
+The column definition, which uses this function is defined as follows:

 ```json
 {